The Newsletter · From Aston

 Track Record breaks down what the UK and global charts are actually saying about the music business.
 Not just who's at number one, but why they got there, what the numbers mean in real terms, and where the money goes.

 Written for music fans who've always sensed there was more to the chart than the chart.
 No trade press jargon.
 No industry insider posturing.
-Just one person who can't stop thinking about this stuff, every Monday morning.
+Just two people who can't stop thinking about this stuff, every Monday morning.

 UK First